2i2c-org/docs/admin/user-management/control-user-server.md

 Accessing a user's server is useful when trying to debug or reproduce an issue they might have.
 This facility is available to admins via the admin panel.

-1. In the admin panel, you can click {guilabel}`access server` to gain control of a user's currently running server.
-If it isn't running, you can click {guilabel}`start server` first and wait for it to start.
+1. In the admin panel, you can click **access server** to gain control of a user's currently running server.
+If it isn't running, you can click **start server** first and wait for it to start.

    ```{figure} ../../images/access-server.png